What Is Water Hammer with Check Valves

 Dangers of Ignoring Water Hammer

-• Noise, Vibration, and Cavitation Damage: Water hammer can cause significant noise and vibration in fluid systems, which can be both disruptive and indicative of underlying problems.
+• Noise, vibration, and Cavitation Damage: Water hammer can cause significant noise and vibration in fluid systems, which can be both disruptive and indicative of underlying problems.
 Over time, the repeated stress from water hammer events can lead to cavitation damage, eroding pipes, valves, and other components.

 • Ruptured Pipes, Supports, and Equipment: In severe cases, water hammer can cause pipes, supports, and equipment to rupture or fail.
 The sudden pressure surges can overwhelm the structural integrity of the system, leading to leaks, breaks, and potentially hazardous situations.